 Children should also do some work on spelling to try to enhance their skills.
-We suggest working through the following book as it will also help to enhance their vocabulary.
-Schonell Essential Spelling Book 3.
-Do a couple of pages per week.
+We suggest working through the following books as it will also help to enhance their vocabulary:

 In addition if you would like to we have developed an 11 Plus vocabulary list which is available free on site.
 Feel free to use it.
 You could go through it as a spelling and knowledge exercise to see which words they can spell correctly and which words they know the meaning of.
 Make a list of those they don’t and use it for development.
 This list contains words which have come up before, the more difficult words from the national curriculum and the top 100 most commonly misspelt words.

 Do at least one full English paper every week.
 We’d suggest using the papersxxxxx or these papers xxxxx.
 Remember comprehension is a feature of GL, school written and CEM exams ( even though it appears within the VR section of CEM exams).
 Feedback is critical , go over mistakes carefully, make a note of words which they do not know and learn them ( meaning and spelling).

 If they are doing CEM papers then we suggest you buy and work through the following book CGP 11+ Verbal Reasoning.
 This book contains technique help, question type introduction and eight timed assessment tests.